hucario/genericplayer/readme.md

  - ~~maybe maybe maybe airplay??? maybe? if that's even possible?~~ Not possible currently
  - Queue view (?): Will implement in the big player.
+I didn't steal Spotify's UI at all :upside_down:

 #### Stations panel:
 - Search: Not functional currently